gmu-swe/phosphor/README.md

 ========

 Phosphor is a system for performing dynamic taint analysis in the JVM, on commodity JVMs (e.g. Oracle's HotSpot or OpenJDK's IcedTea).
 This repository contains the source for Phosphor.
-For more information about how Phosphor works and what it could be useful for, please refer to our [Technical Report](https://mice.cs.columbia.edu/getTechreport.php?techreportID=1569) or email [Jonathan Bell](mailto:jbell@cs.columbia.edu).
+For more information about how Phosphor works and what it could be useful for, please refer to our [OOPSLA 2014 paper](http://jonbell.net/publications/phosphor) or email [Jonathan Bell](mailto:jbell@cs.columbia.edu).

 Note - for those interested in reproducing our OOPSLA 2014 experiments, please find a [VM Image with all relevant files here](http://academiccommons.columbia.edu/catalog/ac%3A182689), and a [README with instructions for doing so here](https://www.dropbox.com/s/dmebj6k8izams6p/artifact-63-phosphor.pdf?dl=0).